 Students’ knowledge on the topics of the lectures;

-The language accuracy used to expose the arguments;
+The language accuracy used to communicate the knowledge acquired;

 The ability to link the knowledge acquired to potential biotechnological applications

 For both attending and non-attending students, the oral examination will concern the topics discussed in the lessons and covered in the text book.